 Picking up a day after the events of “Freak Nation,” the Transgenics who reside within Terminal City, a part of Seattle that’s quarantined as bio-hazardous to normal humans but safe for Transgenics, are under siege by the oppressing forces of the Seattle PD and the National Guard.
 Thanks in part to Ames White, the NSA agent and secret member of the Conclave, the Transgenics are labeled by the media as blood thirsty monsters.
 Much to her reluctance, Max is thrust into the role as leader and representative of all Transgenics, not just the ones in Terminal City.
 Max’s strategy of dealing with the oppression of the outside world is to resolve the issue without violence; to prove to the “Ordinaries,” a.k.a. normal humans, that Transgenics are not monsters and deserve the right to live a normal life without hatred or discrimination.
 The only person willing to negotiate with her is Detective Ramon Clemente (portrayed in “Freak Nation” by Rick Worthy), the police negotiator assigned to handle the hostage situation at Jam Pony.
 Both Clemente and Max are skeptical of each other but share a mutual respect to try and prevent bloodshed with a peaceful solution.
 While Max works on the inside, Logan, Sketchy, and Original Cindy leave Terminal City and attempt to help the Transgenics on the outside.
 The plan is to win over the outside world by fighting a war—a war not with guns and violence, but a media war to fight the negative, manipulated news outlets with the truth.

 As if things weren’t bad enough, someone on the outside is killing normal humans around Seattle.
-People are brutally murdered, and when they are discovered the victims are completely skinned.
-While Max tries to negotiate peace, her progress is hindered by media coverage that a Transgenic is responsible for the murders.
-Joshua, the human-canine Transgenic, approaches Max with the suspicion that the killer may be one of their own kind, creating high tension between the humans and the Transgenics.
+People are brutally murdered, and when the victims are discovered, they are completely skinned.
+As Max tries to negotiate peace, her progress is hindered by media coverage that a Transgenic is responsible for the murders.
+Joshua, the human-canine Transgenic introduced in Season 2, approaches Max with the suspicion that the killer may be one of their own kind, creating high tension between the humans and the Transgenics.
 With the help of her inner circle (consisting of Logan, Sketchy, Original Cindy, Alec, and Joshua), they must find out who the killer is and why they are killing so many innocent humans.
-But the killer has a disturbing motive, one that places Max and her friends in jeopardy, and his connection to an old enemy whose personal vendetta against Transgenics increases with each passing day.
+But the killer has a disturbing motive, one that places Max and her friends in jeopardy… and his connection to an old enemy whose personal vendetta against Transgenics increases with each passing day.

 Collins succeeds in getting the tone of the novel to match that of the show, this time capturing the atmosphere that surrounded the second season.
 The end of “Freak Nation” left many fans wondering, “What happens next?”
 The police and the National Guard are surrounding Terminal City.
 Do they negotiate peace or is it a full out warfare?
 Will Max ever find a cure for the virus Manticore planted inside of her to kill Logan?
 What about Ames White and the Breeding Cult?